bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ### Data Dictionary Row Ordering

 The ordering of rows in a data dictionary is SIGNIFICANT.
-The order of rows in a data dictionary must correspond to the order of columns in a target datafile.
+The order of rows in a data dictionary MUST correspond to the order of columns in a target datafile.
 Thus, the first non-header row in a data dictionary file describes the first column in a target datafile, the second non-header row in a data dictionary describes the second column in a datafile, and so on.

 While the Id of the data dictionary row should match the variable name of the datafile column, if the datafile's header row is missing or has mis-matched names, the data dictionary order is used to understand the datafile columns.